101-13 What are Commodities Markets and How Do They Work?

 Commodity markets can be volatile, and prices can fluctuate rapidly.
 For this reason, investors need to do their research before investing in commodities.
 They should also be aware of the risks involved in commodity trading.

-This section takes a look at commodities and precious metals, the physical goods that form the building blocks of the products we use and the food we eat.
+This section looks at commodities and precious metals, the physical goods that form the building blocks of the products we use and the food we eat.

 Traditional Commodities